Rukmani Devi: Death

-Rukmani Devi, died in a tragic motor accident near St. Mary's Church, Thudella on 28 October 1978.
+Rukmani Devi died in a tragic motor accident near St. Mary's Church, Thudella, on October 28, 1978.
 She was returning after a musical show in Uyanwatte, Matara.
-Her funeral ceremony was attended by a very large gathering; film makers and dramatists, friends, politicians, relatives and her beloved fans.
+Her funeral ceremony was attended by a very large gathering: film makers and dramatists, friends, politicians, relatives, and her beloved fans.

-She was the most celebrated Sri Lankan artiste and a statue in memory of her was erected at the Kanuwana Junction.
-The road on which the Rukmani Devi Museum in Negombo is located was also renamed 'Rukmani Devi Mawatha' by President Ranasinghe Premadasa, on 28 October 1990.
+She was the most celebrated Sri Lankan artist, and a statue in her memory was erected at Kanuwana Junction.
+The road on which the Rukmani Devi Museum in Negombo is located was also renamed 'Rukmani Devi Mawatha' by President Ranasinghe Premadasa on October 28, 1990.